ianfhunter/TeamCrab/README.md

   * IMPORTANT NOTE: If a site's "Actual Total Effort" exceeds 125% of its "Expected Total Effort", this is because a PROBLEM has occurred at that site.
     * This is caused by the problem simulator feature - since a problem has occurred, the site's Actual Total Effort (the total effort necessary to complete this module) is increased and therefore can be outside the initial range of 75% - 125% of the estimate.
     * Further information about the game trace can be seen below.
+  * If you wish to supress the process simulator's output at a later stage, -q or --quiet can be used to supress the debug output.
 3. Feature #6 - Status display
   * Once the program is launched with a selected senario, the status screen is shown.
   * Green represents sites that are progressing at a rate that is satisfactory (not under 75% of estimated progress)